proximax-storage/cpp-xpx-storage-user-app/README.md

 The options are:<br>
 `Rename`: To rename your drive.<br>
 `Change local folder`: To change your local drive folder.<br>
-`Top-up`: To allows you to choose a drive and perform top up.<br>
+`Top-up`: To allows you to choose a drive and perform a top up.<br>
-`Copy drive key`: To allows you to copy the drive's key for your needs.
+`Copy drive key`: To allows you to copy the drive's key for your needs.<br>
 `Drive info`: To see the drive information (drive name, replicator number, max drive size, local drive folder).<br><br>

 ### Downloads